History of Tennessee in Timeline

 In 2016, Nashville surpassed Memphis to become Tennessee's largest city.

-2016: Solid Republican State
+2016: Republican Presidential Vote

 Since 2016, Tennessee has been the most populous state to vote Republican by more than 60% in presidential elections.

-2019: Population Increase from Net Migration
+2019: Population Increase

-Between 2010 and 2019, Tennessee's population grew due to net migration into the state.
+Between 2010 and 2019, Tennessee saw a natural population increase of 143,253 and an increase from net migration of 338,428 people into the state.

-2019: Chattanooga Red Wolves SC Join USL League One
+2019: Chattanooga Red Wolves SC join USL League One

 2019: Record Tourism

-In 2019, about 5.5% of Tennessee's population was foreign-born, with approximately 42.7% being naturalized citizens and 57.3% non-citizens.
+In 2019, approximately 5.5% of Tennessee's population was foreign-born, with 42.7% being naturalized citizens and 57.3% being non-citizens.

-2020: Tennessee Population Demographics
+2020: Population Demographics

-According to the 2020 census, 5.7% of Tennessee's population was under age 5, 22.1% was under 18, and 17.1% was 65 or older.
+According to the 2020 census, 5.7% of Tennessee's population were under age 5, 22.1% were under 18, and 17.1% were 65 or older.

 2020: Hispanic or Latino Population

-In 2020, 6.9% of the total population was of Hispanic or Latino origin in Tennessee.
+In 2020, 6.9% of Tennessee's population was of Hispanic or Latino origin, up from 4.6% in 2010.

 2020: Largest Republican Margin